fog-computing-tu-berlin/prototype/documentation/README.md

 ### Persistence

 Dealing with energy outages or other problems, where we can't send all messages we build a modul which persists all messages on the disk until they are send.
 Therefor it creates small files up to 100 messages.
 Each message is appended to such a file.
-A seperate pointer file, stores the last processed message.
+A separate pointer file stores the last processed message.
 When all messages of a file are processed, the file is deleted to free up space.
 <p style="text-align: center;">

 | <img src="media/persistence.jpg" alt="message files" width="60%"> |